Last Updated: June 25, 2026

 Fludeoxyglucose F18 is a drug marketed by Downstate Clincl, 3d Imaging Drug, Bamf, Biomedcl Res Fdn, Brigham Womens, Cardinal Health 414, Childrens Hosp Mi, Essential Isotopes, Feinstein, Hot Shots Nm Llc, Isologic Innovative, Jubilant Draximage, Kettering Medctr, Kreitchman Pet Ctr, Ma General Hosp, Mcprf, Mem Sloan-kettering, Methodist Hosp Res, Midwest Medcl, Mips Crf, Ncm Usa Bronx Llc, Northland, Nukemed, Petnet, Pharmalogic, Pharmalogic Hldgs, Precision Nuclear, Queen Hamamatsu Pet, Sofie, Trustees Univ Pa, Ucla Biomedical, Ucsf Rodiopharm, Uihc Pet Imaging, Univ Michigan, Univ Southern Ca, Univ Tx Md Anderson, Univ Tx Sw Medctr, Univ Utah Cyclotron, Weill Medcl Coll, Wisconsin, and Wusm Cyclotron. and is included in forty-four NDAs.

 The generic ingredient in FLUDEOXYGLUCOSE F18 is fludeoxyglucose f-18.
 There are eight drug master file entries for this compound.
-Twenty-two suppliers are listed for this compound.
+Twenty-five suppliers are listed for this compound.
 Additional details are available on the fludeoxyglucose f-18 profile page.

 AI Deep Research